learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 a demo reel for a company product or a personal vlog.

-We can also customize the size of the video on our page and even make sure our video is viewable by every site visitor, not just those with the most up-to-date browsers.
+We can also customize the size of the video on our page and even make sure our video is viewable by every site visitor.
+This way, we're not just catering to those with the most up-to-date browsers.

 In addition to `video`, there is also an `audio` tag that plays MP3, OGG and WAV files.
-The `audio` tag works the same way as `video`, has the same `controls` and `autoplay` attributes, and also uses the `source` tag!
+The `audio` tag works the same way as `video`!
+It has the same `controls` and `autoplay` attributes, and also uses the nested `source` tag!
 You've actually learned two useful HTML5 elements in one!